 MED-ACT added five new paramedics to their team in October.
 They would like to welcome John “Jay” Reynolds, Alexander Sebring, Colin Jokisch, Michael Whim, and Nicholas Knox to their operations.
 They look forward to many years of service and camaraderie with these new paramedics.

-Johnson County MED-ACT would like to congratulate Captain Gregg Bollella on his advancement to Battalion Chief effective Sept.
-11. Gregg has been an asset to operations for over 18 years, and they look forward to his continued service in his new position.
+MED-ACT would like to congratulate Captain Maria Beerman-Foat on her advancement to Battalion Chief, which started September 18.
+Maria has been with MED-ACT for 18 years, and they look forward to her continued service through this new position.

 MED-ACT is also excited to announce a new addition to their headquarters administrative staff.
 Nicole Rich comes to them from the private sector finance world with more than 20 years of experience.
 They are excited to have her on board.